 Some are affected only by a weakness in the arms and legs, which leads to difficulties such as standing, walking, or getting out of a chair.
 Additionally, the loss of sensation from the feet, ankles and toes contributes to patients not having a ‘good sense’ of where their feet are in space and this causes them to become off balance and/or fall very easily.

 These under-recognized sensory losses can only be detected with a proper and detailed clinical examination.
-At the Chronic Care Charlottesville office, we have the necessary systems and tools to detect the underlying cause of this ‘silent’ and debilitating nerve damage.
+At our clinic, we have the necessary systems and tools to detect the underlying cause of this ‘silent’ and debilitating nerve damage.

 For some, the inability to walk will become a harsh reality.
 For others, it will start with a slight tingling sensation or a pin pricking feeling that turns into a deep sharp stabbing pain and burning electric like shock.
 These crippling problems can also be at their worst during the night while trying to get to sleep, because the pain never goes away.
 In fact, once this disease begins it will only get worse!